tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
-Otherwise, the Certificate message MUST contain only extensions present in the TLS handshake.
+Otherwise, the Certificate message MUST contain only extensions present in the (D)TLS handshake.
 Unrecognized extensions in the authenticator request MUST be ignored.

 ### CertificateVerify